Coherent-Partners/spark-ts-sdk/README.md

-# @cspark/sdk
+# Coherent Spark Node.js SDK

 [![npm version][version-img]][version-url]

-The Coherent Spark Node.js SDK (currently in Beta) is designed to elevate the developer experience and provide a convenient access to the Coherent Spark APIs.
+The Coherent Spark Node.js SDK (currently in **Beta**) is designed to elevate the developer experience and provide convenient access to the Coherent Spark APIs.

 👋 **Just a heads-up:**